NativeScript/workshop/docs/chapters/chapter5.md

 ### Services
 <!-- https://angular.io/docs/ts/latest/tutorial/toh-pt4.html-->

 Services are JavaScript functions that are responsible for doing a specific task.
 Angular services are injected using a Dependency Injection mechanism and include the value, function or feature that is required by the application.
-There nothing specially related to Services in Angular--there is no ServiceBase class--but still services can be treated as fundamental to Angular applications.
+There is nothing especially related to Services in NativeScript Angular--there is no ServiceBase class--but still services can be treated as fundamental to Angular applications.

 #### Creating a service